kmcostel/SecretSanta/README.md

 Run with **./SantaChooser YOUR_LIST_OF_NAMES_HERE**

 Be careful!
-The pairings of secret santas is listed in "SecretList.txt"
+The pairings of secret santas is listed in "SecretList.txt" If you're curious, the first person on a line is the secret santa for the second person.

-Just have your file have a number for the number of names on the first line, then names, each on a new line
+Your file needs a number for the number of names on the first line, then names, each on a new line.

 View "names.txt" in repo for example file input.